 Section 1 - Special Assignment Premium.
 Management, at its discretion, may assign a bargaining unit employee to serve in a designated special assignment.
-Special assignments consist of two types: Continuous Special Assignment and Intermittent
+Special assignments consist of two types: Continuous Special Assignment and Intermittent Special Assignment.

-Special Assignment.
 No bargaining unit member may receive more than one special assignment premium for any given hour of work.
 The premium shall be \$0.75 per hour.
 The premium shall be applied to every hour worked in the case of continuous special assignments.
 The premium shall only be applied to hours actually engaged in the special assignments in the case of intermittent special assignments.
-All special assignments shall be determined by the Chief of Police and he or she will designate each assignment as continuous or intermittent.
+All special assignment as continuous or intermittent.